vxern/sprint/README.md

 log.e('Error message');
 ```

-Most of the time, however, you will just need to use the Sprint instance name:
+Most of the time, however, you will simply need to use the Sprint instance name:

 ```dart
 final log = Sprint('SampleModule');